Britain's FTSE lags Europe as dollar earners dip

 LONDON, Dec 5 (Reuters) - Britain's top share index lagged other European markets on Thursday, dragged down by dollar earners as sterling continued to march higher amid growing expectation that next week's general election will not result in a hung parliament.

-The M&A speculation comes hard on the heels of LVMH's LVMH.PA $16 billion takeover of jeweller Tiffany TIF.N and has reinforced the appeal of the sector despite U.S. threats to slap tariffs on French luxury products.

-Burberry was up 3.5% while European peers Moncler, LVMH, Kering and Hugo Boss BOSSn.DE also gained, with Moncler's 9.2% jump leading the pack.
+Online trading platform IG Group IGG.L and DS Smith SMDS.L were among the biggest fallers in percentage terms, both down more than 3, after their results failed to cheer investors.

-Fund manager M&G Investments MNG.L, meanwhile, fell more than 4% after it suspended dealing in its flagship UK property fund on Wednesday, citing the impact of Brexit uncertainty.
+Fund manager M&G Investments MNG.L, meanwhile, fell more than 2% having suspending dealing in its flagship UK property fund on Wednesday, citing the impact of Brexit uncertainty.

-Another significant mover was online fashion retailer Boohoo BOOH.L, which slid by more than 5% after its founders sold shares worth 142.5 million pounds ($182.8 million).

-Online retailers such as Boohoo have been growing at the expense of traditional shopping groups such as the 135-year-old Marks & Spencer MKS.L.

 ((thyagaraju.adinarayan@tr.com; +44 20 7542 7015; Reuters Messaging: thyagaraju.adinarayan.thomsonreuters.com@reuters.net; Twitter @thyagu))